Get insider access

 Notable Mentions

-• Nikon COOLPIX P950: The Nikon COOLPIX P950 is very similar to the Nikon COOLPIX P1000 but with a shorter maximum full-frame equivalent focal length of 2,000mm.
+• Nikon COOLPIX P950: The Nikon COOLPIX P950 is similar to the Nikon COOLPIX P1000 and can be found for cheaper, but it has a shorter maximum full-frame equivalent focal length of 2,000 mm.
 While this is still a substantial amount of zoom and may be enough for you, it falls considerably short of the P1000 and is only marginally more portable.
 In this case, go big or go home.
 See our review

 Recent Updates